gasparaitisj/gasparaitisj.github.io/docs/_posts/2022-01-28-fuschia-and-layoffs.md

 - [Survey:](https://www.ziprecruiter.com/blog/laid-off-tech-workers/)
 About 8 out of 10 techies, who lose their job, find a new one within 3 months.
 - [Factsheet](https://www.visualcapitalist.com/cp/big-tech-revenue-profit-by-company/):
-While growth has halted, most FAANG companies are still reaping in massive profits by their latest quarter statements
+While growth has halted, most FAANG companies are still reaping massive profits by their latest quarter statements
 (_hard to sympathize, when they're sitting on mountains of cash anyway_).